 Knowing the location can help determine which muscles and tendons are causing the pain to happen.

-When visiting our physical therapy in Smithtown office, our physical therapists will run a focused examination of the knee to know the pain severity and location, and then assess treatments and exercises to help regain mobility.
+When visiting our physical therapy near Kings Park, our physical therapists will run a focused examination of the knee to know the pain severity and location, and then assess treatments and exercises to help regain mobility.
 Some common exercises include:

 · Quad exercises and leg raises.